 6.3.
 All Individual Matches will be played over 18 holes of match play without the benefit of handicap.

 6.4.
 Teams will hit-off in order beginning with the No. 8 players and concluding with the No. 1 players hitting off last.
 When playing in groups of four (4) the order of play will be 8 & 7, 6 & 5, 4 & 3, 2 & 1.
 When playing in groups of two (2) the order of play will be 8, 7, 6, 5, 4, 3, 2 & 1.

 6.5.
 If an Individual Match in a Finals Contest is tied after 18 holes, play must cease, and the Individual Match shall be declared tied.

 6.6.
-Should the result of the final be 4-all then then each team will nominate a player for a sudden-death playoff.
+For the finals Contests only, should the result of the Finals be 4-all then then each team will nominate a player for a sudden-death playoff.